 How can I get my chimney swept after a stove has been fitted?

 The majority of stoves can be swept through the stove, usually just by removing the flame baffle at the top of the firebox, which is a simple job.
 For those appliances which cannot be swept through, a flue access point will need to be built into your installation.

 What kind of guarantee do I get with my stove?

-Each stove comes with a warranty which varies between 1 and 10 years, depending on the product you choose.
-For example, Stovax offer a 1 year warranty (which can be extended to 5 years by buying through an authorised dealer such as ourselves), while Jotul and Barbas offer 10 years.
+Each stove comes with a warranty which varies between 1 and 25 years, depending on the product you choose.
+For example, Stovax offer a 1 year warranty (which can be extended to 5 years by buying through an authorised dealer such as ourselves), while Barbas offers 10 years and Jotul 25 years.
 This warranty covers the body construction of the stove.
 Note that parts such as glass, firebricks, fire rope, baffles and grates are considered to be consumable parts, so are never covered by any guarantee.